fabianpoels/ul-address-search/README.md

 - Nodejs + Express
 - Typescript

+## Preview

+The application is deployed and available at [https://ul-address-search.onrender.com/](https://ul-address-search.onrender.com/)

+_Note: the application is running on a free tier, so initial response times can take up to 60 seconds._

 ## Development environment

 The project is set up to be run with VScode and devcontainers, allowing for a smooth developer experience.